Take response actions on a file

 - Search box - select File from the drop–down menu and enter the file name

-The stop and quarantine file action is limited to a maximum of 1000 machines.
-To stop a file on a larger number of machines, see Add indicator to block or allow file.
+The stop and quarantine file action is limited to a maximum of 1000 devices.
+To stop a file on a larger number of devices, see Add indicator to block or allow file.

 Go to the top bar and select Stop and Quarantine File.